EpochWon/OpenMW-PostProcessShaders/README.md

 Modified version of BloomPS2 which uses a Kawase blur instead, also added more customization settings and dither debanding.

 **Lens-Flare**:
 Port of https://john-chapman-graphics.blogspot.com/2013/02/pseudo-lens-flare.html, Kind of sucks during the day because of the lack of true HDR rendering, but looks decent at night or inside.
 Also has a 'Disable Sky' variable that allows you to use it in conjunction with Sun-Flare as the sun instead of trying to wrangle image brightness.
+It is very expensive because it uses a gaussian blur, even more expensive if you combine it with Sun-Flare or the built in BloomLinear shader.

 **Sun-Flare**:
 Modified version of Lens-Flare that only applies to the sun.
-Use in combination with Lens-Flare's 'Disable Sky' variable to get a sun flare while keeping interior flares or separate flare settings
+Use in combination with Lens-Flare's 'Disable Sky' variable to get a sun flare while keeping interior flares or separate flare settings.
+It is very expensive because it uses a gaussian blur, even more expensive if you combine it with Lens-Flare or the built in BloomLinear shader.

 **ClampColours**:
 Clamps colour depth to assigned value, was using for debugging, probably not useful.